Guide

 4. Use a shared tracking tool

 Spreadsheets get messy.
 Venmo requests feel transactional.
 Apps like GoodShare let everyone log expenses and see who owes whom without awkward conversations.
+If you're living with roommates, see our dedicated guide on tracking roommate expenses for more practical tips.

 5. Separate personal from shared